1678647128-1307990.jpg)

 Participants must attend all five SHP modules, complete in-class assignments, and deliver a 10-minute final presentation in order to earn the SHP designation.
 Earth Advantage provides SHP designation logos, a listing on the designated professional registry, and marketing support to help SHPs gain visibility as informed green building professionals.

-The first in-person, 84-hour SHP designation training was offered in 2008.
-SHP has been delivered live 20+ times across Oregon and is now available on-demand online across the Northwest.
-The SHP designation is complementary to other industry credentials (LEED AP/GA, SBA, CPHC, BPI, HERS, etc.) and offers a regionally-specific and customized training experience for building professionals across OR, WA, MT & ID.
+The first 84-hour SHP accreditation training was offered in 2008 and has since has been delivered live 20+ times across Oregon, and now SHP is available online via a 15-hour on-demand training for building professionals in the Northwest region and beyond.
+All the while, SHP has maintained a longstanding reputation for depth, applied learning, and outstanding quality.
+SHP is complementary to other industry credentials (LEED AP/GA, SBA, CPHC, BPI, HERS, etc.) and offers a customized training experience.
 SHPs are architects, builders, developers, remodelers, raters/verifiers, subcontractors, planners, engineers, third-party program staff, real estate professionals, educators, and building operators who prioritize whole system thinking and sustainable practices.

 Learning Objectives